 According to Blupete, Goldthread, or "Canker Root" (Coptis trifolia, groenlandica)is of the Buttercup family.
 The Goldthread is a small plant which lies upon the forest floor.
 It has a solitary white flower; it has evergreen basal leaves rising from a thread-like, yellow underground stem.
 The flowers are like small and white with fussy centers.

-And while there is only one flower per plant, the plants patch together, so, likely, one will find quite a number of them together,
+And while there is only one flower per plant, the plants patch together, so, likely, one will find quite a number of them together, usually in an area where the Clintonia and wild lily-of-the-valley gather.
+The leaves are divided into three leaflets with scalloped, toothed margins."

 How to Harvest